ericlow/team-scripts/README.md

 * `tm.remote.myservice.runTests`

 ### No file extensions
 Script names should not give away their implementations.
-Instead, the scripts should use the shebang to hint to the OS what executor to run.
+Instead, the scripts should use the shebang to hint to the OS what interpreter to run.

 # Quickstart